 - Where do I go to get my injections?

-- Can I take my other medications while on VIVITROL?
+- Can I take opioid-containing medicines while on VIVITROL?

 - Do you have any patients who are on VIVITROL?

-- Am I eligible for savings programs to help pay for VIVITROL?
+- Am I eligible for the Co-pay Savings Program to help pay for VIVITROL?

 Be sure to read and understand the Medication Guide before starting treatment with VIVITROL.

-IMPORTANT THINGS TO TELL YOUR DOCTOR BEFORE GETTING VIVITROL.
+IMPORTANT THINGS TO TELL YOUR HEALTHCARE PROVIDER BEFORE GETTING VIVITROL.

 - Have liver problems